 Recommendation ITU-T H.248.DPI has in scope ITU-T H.248 media gateways with support of packet inspection capabilities.
 This Recommendation describes the relation of deep packet inspection (DPI) to existing ITU-T H.248 protocol capabilites concerning packet processing, and defines new ITU-T H.248 packages with the specific scope of DPI.

-The proposed ITU-T H.248 packages should serve various different network-level use cases and provide inherent flexibilty due to the core design concept with regards to the separation of encoding and transport of DPI policy rules.
+The proposed ITU-T H.248 packages serve various different network-level use cases and provide inherent flexibilty due to the core design concept that separates encoding and transport of DPI policy rules.

 1 Scope

 An ITU-T H.248 media gateway (MG) provides operations on packet traffic in general, related to the ephemeral (and root) termination type.
-A number of existing H.248 packages includes the inspection of packets as part of the overall defined service (such as gate management and packet filtering services according [ITU-T H.248.43]).
+A number of existing H.248 packages include packet inspection as part of the overall defined service (such as gate management and packet filtering services according to [ITU-T H.248.43]).

 This Recommendation defines additional H.248 capabilities for so called deep packet inspection (DPI) related services.
 Understanding and definition of DPI in this Recommendation follows principally [ITU-T Y.2770].
 The “DPI concept” is fundamentally coupled with the architecture of layered protocol stacks, as expressed by the acronym words ‘deep’ and ‘packet’.
-Figure 1 depicts DPI at the example of [ITU-T X.200] layered protocol architecture, and also illustrates the historical evolution from shallow packet inspection (SPI) over media depth packet inspection (MPI) towards DPI.
+Figure 1 depicts DPI utilised an example of a [ITU-T X.200] layered protocol architecture, and also illustrates the historical evolution from shallow packet inspection (SPI) over media depth packet inspection (MPI) towards DPI.
 It should be noted that SPI and MPI are colloquial terms, whereas [ITU-T Y.2770], clause 3.2.5 defines DPI.
 Further, the notion of ‘packet’ is used in the broadest sense, typically nowadays focusing on IP packets [IETF RFC 791], but covering non-IP traffic as well (see also clause 1.1/[ITU-T Y.2770]).